 Yes, it was hilly.
 The first half had a lot more hills but they were manageable.
 The second half had fewer hills but they were steeper.

-The best part of the race was that I didn’t put it all out there and I just enjoyed myself treating it like a recovery run.
-And my lower BACK did not hurt!!
+The best part of the race was that I didn’t put it all out there.
+I walked when I was feeling tired and tried to remember to treat it like a taper run.
+And nothing hurt after!!

 This race is definitely on my must-do list.
 It was very well organized.
-Maybe all the stars will be aligned next year and I’ll gun for that sub 1:30 finish.
+Maybe all the stars will be aligned next year and I’ll get a faster finish time … (but probably not.
+LOL)

 Happy Running!
 Did you race recently?
 If so, how did it go?
 Do you ever run 15ks?
 Do you like them?
 Please share.